epimorphics/rdf-mapper/doc/doc.md

 # Mapping tool

-N.B.
-This is a proof-of-concept level tool only and not production ready.

 ## Overview

 Maps are expressed in (largely) declarative yaml and the mapper tool will process a CSV or jsonlines file generating turtle output.